 During her time in the USA Melanie was employed by the San Francisco Conservatory to teach for the “Conservatory in the Schools Program”.
 For three consecutive years she taught at the Presidio Middle School where she gave private lessons, coached cello sectionals and chamber groups, arranged music for cello ensemble, performed with and to students and prepared students for festivals and competitions off-site.
 In 2006 she taught for the Palo Alto Chamber Orchestra’s Summer Chamber Music Camp and was a Preliminary Phase Judge for the Pacific Musical Society in 2008 shortly before retuning to the UK.

 She returned to the UK in early September 2008 and the following month began teaching at the Sheffield Music Academy until 2013.
 In 2012 she became teacher in ‘Cello at the University of Liverpool.
-She also teaches Cello, Piano, Violin, Solfege and Dalcroze privately in Mossley, Greater Manchester, and is currently setting up her own ‘Cello School specialising in the Colourstrings Approach.
+She also teaches Cello, Piano, Violin, Solfege and Dalcroze privately.
+From 2008 to March 2019 she taught in Mossley, Greater Manchester, and is now living in Tain, Ross-shire.
+Roughly half of the thirty students Melanie taught in Mossley are continuing their lessons online with her.
+She is now teaching privately in the Tain area both in-person and online.